What is the best natural stone for a kitchen?

 Aesthetics

 Consider two things when selecting the stone that suits your design concept: how important is colour and how uniform do you want your space to appear?
 Marble offers a very luxurious and formal aesthetic with exclusivity in its random veining.
 Plus, it reflects natural light beautifully.
 If you want colour variety with a lot of features in the stone, then look no further than granite.
-The depth of detail and sparkle in a granite is a draw for many.
+The depth of detail and sparkle in granite is a draw for many.
 Or choose a more subtle, rustic aesthetic with limestone.

 Maintenance

 Low maintenance goes hand in hand with stone surfaces when compared with other materials such as wood or laminate.
-These worktops are heat and stain resistant and are able to withstand persistent water contact.
+These worktops are heat and stain resistant and can withstand persistent water contact.
 Granite, marble and limestone all require sealing to enhance their durability.
 This should be repeated every year or two.
 With this in place, you will only need a warm, damp cloth and mild dish soap to clean your kitchen worktop day to day.